Skip to Content

 Kel K.

-In Long Island workplaces, disability discrimination is unlawful under both federal and state law.
-In terms of federal law, the Americans with Disabilities Act of 1990 (ADA) says that it is “unlawful to discriminate in employment against a qualified individual with a disability.”
-The ADA defines a disability as “a physical or mental impairment that substantially limits a major life activity.”
-Under state law, the New York Human Rights Law (NYHRL) prohibits disability discrimination in the workplace.
+In Long Island workplaces, disability discrimination violates both federal and state law.
+Under federal law, the Americans with Disabilities Act of 1990 (ADA) prohibits discrimination in employment against qualified individuals with disabilities.
+The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
+The New York Human Rights Law (NYHRL) also prohibits disability discrimination in the workplace.

-The definition of a disability that qualifies for ADA protection can be a bit confusing in some cases.
-In order to be eligible for protection under the ADA, you must have (or you must have a history of) a condition that results in “substantial impairment,” which is understood to be “one that significantly limits or restricts a major life activity such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for oneself, learning, or working.”
+The definition of a disability that qualifies for ADA protection can sometimes be confusing.
+To be protected under the ADA, you must have—or have a history of—a condition that results in substantial impairment.
+This is defined as an impairment that significantly limits a major life activity such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for oneself, learning, or working.

-Disability discrimination can take many different forms in a Long Island workplace, including but not limited to:
+Disability discrimination can appear in several forms in Long Island workplaces, including the following:

-• Attempt to deny a person access to a job due to concerns about the disability;
+• Denying a person access to a job due to concerns about the disability.

-• Having a “no pets” policy in the workplace that expressly includes any service animals for employees;
+• Having a “no pets” policy that does not allow service animals for employees.

-• Offering promotions or certain benefits to employees who are not disabled;
+• Offering promotions or benefits only to employees who are not disabled.

-• Asking job applicants to describe their physical or mental impairments in a job interview;
+• Asking job applicants to describe their physical or mental impairments during a job interview.

-• Unlawfully denying reasonable accommodations for an existing employee;
+• Unlawfully denying reasonable accommodations to an employee.

-• Making slurs or derogatory comments about an employee who has a disability; or
+• Making slurs or derogatory comments about an employee with a disability.

-• Terminating an employee because of his or her disability.
+• Terminating an employee because of the employee’s disability.

 Read More Read Less